greatxue/coding_language/cpp_tut/2_cpp_fun.md

 }
 ```

-If you always **define functions before you call them**, prototypes are not required.
-However, this strategy can be counterintuitive by a *top-down design*, and there might be situations where you cannot always define functions before you call them like *mutual recursion*.
+If you always define functions **before** you call them, prototypes are not required.
+However, this strategy can be counterintuitive by a *top-down design*, and there might be situations where you cannot always define functions before you call them, like *mutual recursion*.

 ```cpp
 #include <iostream>
 int add(int a, int b) {
     return a + b;
 }